From Boston to New York City: 4 Best Ways to Get There

 Apps like Waze and Google Maps will give you the best possible route based on real-time conditions.
 Leave after rush hour for a quicker ride, but allow additional time on weekends and holidays.
 Driving time takes anywhere between four to six hours, depending on traffic and weather conditions.
-Keep in mind that New York City street parking can be difficult to find and garage fees are high, including at hotels.
+Keep in mind that New York City street parking can be difficult to find, and garage fees are high, including at hotels.
 A car isn't needed once you're in Manhattan, so consider taking the bus or train instead of driving.

 3. From Boston to New York by Bus

 The cheapest way to get from Boston to New York is by bus.
 Although bus travel takes longer than the train, you can travel between the cities for a fraction of the price.
-The popular bus line, Greyhound has buses leaving South Station to New York's Port Authority Bus Terminal daily, with hourly buses during rush hour.
-The vehicles come equipped with reclining leather seats, Wi-Fi, power outlets, and onboard toilets.
+Greyhound has buses leaving Boston's South Station to New York's Port Authority Bus Terminal daily, with hourly buses during rush hour.
+The vehicles come equipped with reclining seats, free Wi-Fi, power outlets, and onboard toilets.
 It takes anywhere from four-and-a-half to six hours to reach Manhattan, depending on traffic and the time of the week.
 Friday evenings often take the longest.

-Megabus and BoltBus are two other options for those traveling from Boston by bus.
+Megabus and FlixBus are two other options for those traveling from Boston by bus.
 Megabus offers reserved seating, toilets, and Wi-Fi, and drops off customers at 7th Avenue and 27th Street in Midtown Manhattan, within walking distance from Penn Station and many subway lines.
-BoltBus provides power outlets, leather seats, extra legroom, and Wi-Fi.
-It leaves customers at 36th street between 7th and 8th Avenues.
-You have the option of purchasing your tickets ahead of time online.
+FlixBus has over 10 buses per day running between the two cities.
+Their pickup stop is curbside in Boston's South End area, and drop-off is at 31st Street and 8th Avenue in Midtown, near Penn Station.

 4. From Boston to New York by Plane

 Flights between Boston and New York run frequently, and getting on a plane is the fastest option between the two cities.
 Although long security lines and transfers to and from the airports take time, the actual flying time is just 35 minutes.
 The best part is that airfares are typically cheaper than train tickets.
 Airlines like JetBlue, American, Delta, and United operate flights from Boston Logan (BOS) to New York's John F. Kennedy (JFK), LaGuardia (LGA), and Newark (EWR) airports daily and have comparable fares.